gopangolin/wp-reactivate/README.md

 In the React container component we show how to retrieve and update this setting via the example [REST controller](#using-rest-controllers) included in the boilerplate.

 First we initialise fetchWP in the ES6 class constructor of our container component.
-It requires two parameters being the REST URL and the REST none which can be supplied from our wpObject.
+It requires two parameters being the REST URL and the REST nonce which can be supplied from our wpObject.

 *app/containers/Admin.jsx*
 ```javascript =7